Helping Others & Selfishness (Is It Good to Help Others?)

 Your cousin can borrow your bike anytime he wishes.
 Your friends can ask you for money whenever they need to.
 And your classmates can phone you at even 2 in the morning if they need your help to focus on their studies.

 People consider you the most helpful guy around, and rightly so.
-Simply because you’re always eager to help family, friends, and classmates…even strangers.
+You’re always eager to help family, friends, and classmates… even strangers.
 In fact, you are always looking for ways to help others.

-But, quite often, you wonder why aren’t you as successful as others—why your “good karma” is not rewarding you.
-In other words, you’re helping others but getting nothing in return.
+But quite often, you wonder why you aren’t as successful as others—why your “good karma” is not rewarding you.
+In other words, why are you getting nothing in return despite helping others?

 “Maybe it’s just luck.
-Not everybody can be successful in life,” you console yourself.
+Not everybody can be super successful, right?” you console yourself.
 But deep down in your heart, you know you’re lying to yourself.

 What if your “helping nature” is your own worst enemy?
 What if “success” demands that you do certain things differently?
-And what if you’re avoiding the very thing you need the most to be successful?
+And what if you’re avoiding the very thing you need to embrace?

 Let me explain.